-The Company also supports the underprivileged and deprived philanthropic initiatives through Taru Foundation.
+The Company also supports the underprivileged and deprived biodiversity.
+A total of 14 ponds, communities by undertaking philanthropic initiatives through Taru Foundation.
 The initiative ranges from providing educational support to underprivileged girls to rendering healthcare facilities to rural people and distributing food items to eradicate hunger and poverty.